Interloopers/Imagine_Hackathon/README.md

 # 🐄 Empowering Farmers: Livestock Management Platform
+🎮 *Top 20 Finalists in PanIIT Imagine Hackathon 2025 held at Jio World Centre* 🎮

 Welcome to our **Livestock Management Platform** – a cutting-edge solution designed to help farmers efficiently manage their livestock, automate data tracking, and improve productivity using advanced AI and analytics.